OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 If your custom function retrieves data from the web, you need to make an asynchronous call to fetch it.
 When calling external web services, your custom function must:

--   Return a JavaScript Promise to Excel.
+1. Return a JavaScript Promise to Excel.
--   Make the http request to call the external service (for example, the following code uses sendWebRequestExample).
+2. Make the http request to call the external service.
--   Resolve the promise using the setResult callback. setResult sends the result to Excel.
+3. Resolve the promise using the `setResult` callback. `setResult` sends the value to Excel.

 The following code shows an example of a custom function that retrieves the temperature of a thermometer.